alexunderch/alexunderch.github.io/_posts/2021-03-08-blog-post-mapf-algorihms.md

 \end{align*}
 $$

-where $\theta^-$ are parameters of separate target networks that are periodically copied from $\theta$ and kept constant for a number of iterations .
+where $$\theta^-$$ are parameters of separate target networks that are periodically copied from $$\theta$$ and kept constant for a number of iterations .
 This is model-free, off-policy algorithm that has quite a lot of [modifications](https://arxiv.org/abs/1710.02298).
-To ensure the exploration, actions are picked with decaying $\varepsilon$-greedy strategy.
+To ensure the exploration, actions are picked with decaying $$\varepsilon$-greedy strategy.

 IQL is the simplest extention of a method that consists of using the autonomous [$Q$-learning algorithm](https://arxiv.org/abs/1312.5602) for each agent in the environment ($\forall i \in \mathcal{I} \rightarrow Q^{\theta^i}(s, a^i)$), thereby using the environment as the sole source of interaction between agents.